 Manuele discusses the four original versions of Heinrich’s book among which there are apparently significant changes, something I was unable to check since I only have one version, but it doesn’t surprise me - the four versions came out over a 30 year period with approximately 10 years in-between each update; it would have been strange if there had been no changes.
 Sciences and the world move on, after all.
 What baffles me, however, is that Manuele doesn’t make one single mention of the 1980 reworked edition, especially since several (maybe even all?) of his comments are addressed and corrected in that version.
 No doubt that Manuele must have been aware of this fifth edition; he even quotes other work by Petersen.
 So I wonder why Manuele does neglect the 1980 version.
-Maybe because it makes his own booklet rather obsolete?
-Anyway, let’s see what Manuele has to say (all of which is neatly summed up in Chapter 11 that can nearly in its full been read on Heinrich’s Wikipedia page).
+Anyway, let’s see what Manuele has to say (all of which is neatly summed up in Chapter 11 ).

 The introduction tells us a bit about Heinrich’s life and work and then lists the outline for further discussion.
 What surprises a bit is that Manuele excuses Heinrich for his out-of-date and sometimes sexist style of writing ("consider the times in which he wrote” - p.5), but doesn’t use similar considerations with regard to the difference in safety science we have at our disposition these days and the little that Heinrich had way back then.